ssharma2712/Little-Bootstraps/README.md

 # Little Bootstraps
-The little bootstraps analyses have three different steps. "\n" The first step is to create little bootstraps replicates.
-The make_subsample_upsample.R function in r
+The little bootstraps analyses have three different steps.
+The first step is to create little bootstraps replicates.
+The function make_subsample_upsample.R creates little bootstraps replicates.
+The second step is to infer maximum likelihood phylogenetic tree from these replicates.
+We used IQTree for this step.
+The last and final step is to extract little sample-wise bootstrap confidence limit (bcl) and estimate the final bcl for a species group by aggregating little sample-wise bcls.